AG-Peter/Ub_dimers_sPRE_XPLOR/manuscript/manuscript.md

 ## Conclusion

-In this work we presented a new method of combining experimental and simulated structural data.
-By combining NMR spectroscopy with CG and atomistic simulations we were able to come to a synergistic interplay between these methods, neglecting the short-comings of these methods and reaching a high degree of refinement.
-Atomisitc MD simulations take time to compute and might be biased.
-Using CG simulations we extended the available dataset and layed ground for enemble-wide assumptions, such as the assessment of stable states and the relative frequency of these states.
-Using the solvent paramagnetic relaxation techniques, we timespan of the available data even further.
-Developing new algorihtms (normalization) and techniques (parallel XPLOR NIH with many simulation frames) we reached a level of refinement, where both NMR and MD data predict the same structures for the three di-ubiquitin proteins in question.
+In this work, we presented a new method of combining experimental NMR spectroscopy and simulated CG and atomistic structural data.
+We successfully applied these methods on three di-ubiquitin proteins and were able to reveal a synergistic interplay between tem, neglecting the short-comings of each individual method and reach a high degree of refinement.
+As atomisitc MD simulations take time to compute and might be biased, we complemented these data with less comutationally demanding CG simulations and layed ground for ensemble-wide evaluations, such as the assessment of stable states and the relative frequency of these states.
+Using solvent paramagnetic relaxation techniques, we extended the timespan of the available data even further.
+We developed new normalization algorihtms and parallelization techniques for XPLOR NIH to reach a level of refinement where both XPLOR normalization and ensemble weights predict identical protein structures f the exhaustive MD sampling.

 ## Appendix